-Then finally, mince the garlic, and chop the green onions and celery.
+Step 2: Then mince the garlic and chop the green onions and celery.

-Mix all the ingredients thoroughly with your hands or a food processor on a low speed
+Step 4: Mix all the ingredients thoroughly with your hands or a food processor on a low speed.

 - Air-fryer - cook the chickpea patties for 7 minutes on each side at 400 º F (200 ºC)